AbhiramMannam/Capstone-Home-Credit-Default/README.md

 Imputing the missing data and removing the columns that don't provide much information.

-The Class imbalance problem, the majority class problem, and the under-sampling method to balance the class.
+The class imbalance problem, the majority class problem, and the under-sampling method balance the class.

 Multicollinearity affects the model output and accuracy.

-Model Selection and hyperparameter tuning to get the best results.
+Model selection and hyperparameter tuning are used to get the best results.

 Confusion matrix and interpretations of the confusion matrix.